Swirrl/grafter-docs/_tutorials/906_pipeline.md

 ### Type

 Next we would like to get the type of the facility: in this case we want to have: "museums".
 Instead of modifying source data we will just add a new column with the modified data.
-Basically we take the column "facility-description" data, apply the function uriify-type, and add the result to a new column called "facility-type":
+Basically we take the column "facility-description" data, apply the function clean-type, and add the result to a new column called "facility-type":

 {% highlight clojure %}